jh3nd3rs0n/jargyle/README.md

 ### 5. 14.
 Using Firewall Rules

-You can specify firewall rules for the following traffic types:
+You can specify firewall rules for the following types of traffic:

--   Inbound TCP traffic from the client to the SOCKS server
+-   TCP traffic from a client to the SOCKS server
--   Inbound TCP traffic to the client
+-   TCP traffic from an inbound socket to the SOCKS server
--   Inbound UDP traffic to the client
+-   UDP traffic from a UDP server to the UDP relay server
--   Outbound UDP traffic from the client
+-   UDP traffic from the UDP relay server to a UDP server

-You can specify rules for a particular traffic type in any of the following settings in the configuration file:
+You can specify rules for a particular type of traffic in any of the following settings in the configuration file:

--   `clientRules` : Rules for inbound TCP traffic from the client to the SOCKS server
+-   `clientRules` : Rules for TCP traffic from a client to the SOCKS server
--   `socks5.onBind.inboundRules` : Rules for inbound TCP traffic to the client
+-   `socks5.onBind.inboundRules` : Rules for TCP traffic from an inbound socket to the SOCKS server
--   `socks5.onUdpAssociate.inboundRules` : Rules for inbound UDP traffic to the client
+-   `socks5.onUdpAssociate.inboundRules` : Rules for UDP traffic from a UDP server to the UDP relay server
--   `socks5.onUdpAssociate.outboundRules` : Rules for outbound UDP traffic from the client
+-   `socks5.onUdpAssociate.outboundRules` : Rules for UDP traffic from the UDP relay server to a UDP server

 You can specify the rules in any of the aforementioned settings as a `<rules/>` XML element containing a sequence of `<rule/>` XML elements.